cosmos/cosmos-sdk/docs/architecture/adr-060-baseapp++.md

 ##### Cons

-- App has control over ordering of txs provided by Tendermint.
+- App has control over a subset of all transactions in the mempool

 ### Process Proposal